janwilmake/simplerauth-provider/parallel-oauth-provider/BLOG.md

 2. Clone it and run locally.
 As part of the `npm install` script, it runs `npx parallel-setup` which opens the oauth flow
 3. Login with Parallel, select desired key

+Or even easier, what if the app itself has 'login with Parallel'?:

+1. See a tweet or blogpost and check out the demo
+2. 'Login with Parallel' to try it out with your own API key

 See the difference?

 <!-- why subject the user to all these complications when the oauth protocol beautifully solves it for us? -->